Tackling Time-Series Forecasting Generalization via Mitigating Concept Drift: Problem Formulation

 \subsection{Distribution Shift in Time Series}

 Given the time-series forecasting setups, a time-series forecasting model aims to predict the target distribution $\mathrm{P}(\bm{\mathrm{Y}}^H) = \mathrm{P}(\bm{\mathrm{Y}}^H|\bm{\mathrm{Y}}^L)\allowbreak\mathrm{P}(\bm{\mathrm{Y}}^L)+\mathrm{P}(\bm{\mathrm{Y}}^H |\bm{\mathrm{X}}^L)\mathrm{P}(\bm{\mathrm{X}}^L)$, which should be generalizable for both training and testing time steps.
 However, due to the dynamic nature of time-series data, forecasting faces challenges from distribution shifts, categorized into two types: temporal shift and concept drift.
-These two types of distribution shifts are defined as follows: \begin{definition}[Temporal Shift~\citep{shimodaira2000improving,du2021adarnn}] Temporal shift (also known as virtual shift~\citep{tsymbal2004problem}) is the marginal probability distributions changing over time, while the conditional distributions are the same. \end{definition} \begin{definition}[Concept Drift~\citep{lu2018learning}] Concept drift (also known as real concept drift~\citep{gama2014survey}\footnote{\citep{gama2014survey} defines concept drift as both virtual shift and real concept drift.
-Our concept drift definition is consistent with the definition of real concept drift in~\citep{gama2014survey}.}) is the conditional distributions changing over time, while the marginal probability distributions are the same. \end{definition} Intuitively, a temporal shift indicates unstable marginal distributions (e.g. $\mathrm{P}(\bm{\mathrm{Y}}^H)\neq \mathrm{P}(\bm{\mathrm{Y}}^L)$), while a concept drift indicates unstable conditional distributions ($\mathrm{P}(\bm{\mathrm{Y}}_i^H|\bm{\mathrm{X}}_i^L) \neq \mathrm{P}(\bm{\mathrm{Y}}_j^H|\bm{\mathrm{X}}_j^L)$ for some $i,j\in t$).
+These two types of distribution shifts are defined as follows: \begin{definition}[Temporal Shift~\citep{shimodaira2000improving,du2021adarnn}] Temporal shift (also known as virtual shift~\citep{tsymbal2004problem}) refers to phenomenon that the marginal probability distributions change over time, while the conditional distributions are the same. \end{definition} \begin{definition}[Concept Drift~\citep{lu2018learning}] Concept drift (also known as real concept drift~\citep{gama2014survey}\footnote{\citep{gama2014survey} defines concept drift as both virtual shift and real concept drift.
+Our concept drift definition is consistent with the definition of real concept drift in~\citep{gama2014survey}.}) is the phenomenon where the conditional distributions change over time, while the marginal probability distributions are the same. \end{definition} Intuitively, a temporal shift indicates unstable marginal distributions (e.g. $\mathrm{P}(\bm{\mathrm{Y}}^H)\neq \mathrm{P}(\bm{\mathrm{Y}}^L)$), while a concept drift indicates unstable conditional distributions ($\mathrm{P}(\bm{\mathrm{Y}}_i^H|\bm{\mathrm{X}}_i^L) \neq \mathrm{P}(\bm{\mathrm{Y}}_j^H|\bm{\mathrm{X}}_j^L)$ for some $i,j\in t$).
 Existing methods for distribution shifts in time-series forecasting typically focus on mitigating temporal shifts through normalization, ensuring $\mathrm{P}(\bm{\mathrm{Y}}^H) = \mathrm{P}(\bm{\mathrm{Y}}^L)$ by both normalizing to standard 0-1 distributions~\citep{kim2021reversible,liu2022non,fan2023dish}.
 In contrast, concept drift remains relatively underexplored in time-series forecasting.

 Nevertheless, time-series forecasting does face challenges from concept drift: The correlations between $\bm{\mathrm{X}}$ and $\bm{\mathrm{Y}}$ can change over time, making the conditional distributions $\mathrm{P}(\bm{\mathrm{Y}}^H|\bm{\mathrm{X}}^L)$ unstable and less predictable.
 A demonstration visualizing the differences and relationships between temporal shift and concept drift is provided in Appendix~\ref{sec:appa}.